 This exceptional situation prompted Kelvin Haizel to explore the region and its multiple identities through photography and video.
 Haizel began to search for the islands’ shared identity, immersing himself ever deeper into their microcosms.
 In the process, he began to comprehend the differences between their inhabitants, as well as their mutual feelings of both amity and antagonism, and coming to terms with questions of belongingness.

 After the jury completed its work in November 2017, Haizel spent several weeks living and working on the islands.
 For the exhibition, he used the material he assembled – posed as well as candid photographs, reportage images, as well as found image and video material – to create installations that stand in a complex relationship, one to another: much like the islands of the archipelago themselves.

 Kelvin Haizel was born in Ghana in 1987 and presently lives and works in the capital city, Accra.
 He is interested in the contemporary state of the image and expresses his ideas through video, photography and installations.

-A New Gaze 2 focuses on contemporary African photography.
-The theme of this year's edition is Identity.
 With the support of 25 experts in contemporary African photography and art, we invited 80 photographers from different parts of Africa to submit a project proposal.